single-spa/single-spa.js.org/website/versioned_docs/version-5.x/cross-microfrontend-imports-outside-of-an-mfe-architecture.md

 ## Modifying dynamic microfrontends to work in node

-Microfrontends designed for an environment with dynamic module loading can be modified to work in node by changing the webpack/rollup config.
-Assuming you want to continue deploying the microfrontend without publishing as well, the build configuration should be changed to create multiple build outputs.
-One for an environment with dynamic module resolution and one for a Node/NPM environment.
+Microfrontends designed for an environment with dynamic module loading (SystemJS) can be modified to work in node by changing the webpack/rollup config.
+If you wish to continue to build for SystemJS the build configuration can be changed to create multiple build outputs.
+One for SystemJS and one for a Node/NPM environment.

-You'll need to change the build for the microfrontend you wish to publish to NPM as well as all of its dependencies that are also microfrontends.
+You'll need to change the build for the microfrontend you wish to publish to NPM [as well as all of its dependencies that are also microfrontends](#npm-all-the-way-down).

 ### Example